medialab/minet/presentations/fosdem2020/deck.md

 ---

+## Teaching researchers how to scrape

+1. Fighting the platforms and their APIs
+2. Legal issues in some countries
+3. Sometimes forbidden to teach it (~lock picking)
+4. Publication wiggles (the monkey army)

+---

 ## A point against the Jupyterization of researchers

 1. Some researchers don't have the **time** nor the **will** to learn how to do advanced computer stuff.